 The Complicated QBI Adjustments

 Some of the QBI adjustments will work as simply as the preceding paragraphs illustrate.
-But many won’t.
+But some won’t.
 Some of the adjustments will get complicated.
-So let me identify three situations where this occurs.

 Allocating Adjustments Across Multiple Trades or Businesses